eshaikho/haplotypeClassifier/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is developed under the
 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* PyVCF developer
-* Inspiration
+* HTSliB developers
-* etc
+* VCFtools developers